Fruit Tree & Berry Plant List

 ‘Natchez’ Thornless Blackberry - Large berries have excellent flavor.
 Plants are upright, vigorous and hardy.
 The earliest blackberry for our region!
 Needs well-drained soil!

-‘Heritage’ Fall Bearing Red Raspberry - Starts bearing in August and continues until frost.
-Very productive, heady plants with good-sized, flavorful berries.
+‘Caroline' Fall Bearing Red Raspberry Primocane variety starts bearing in late July-early August and continues until frost.
+Larger berries and more disease resistant than Heritage.
 Easy to grow and easy to prune.
 Needs well-drained soil!

 ‘Pristine’ Apple (needs a pollinizer, mid-late season flowering) G.935 small Semi-dwarf rootstock 8-10’This PRI (Purdue, Rutgers, and Illinois Universities) selection ripens in mid July, producing large crops of beautiful yellow apples that are crisp and tasty.
 They are mildly tart and excellent for fresh eating, baking or making applesauce.
 The trees are healthy, highly resistant to apple scab, cedar apple rust and somewhat resistant to powdery mildew and fireblight.